MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Lessons/2024_10_25_Fri_Lines_Polygons_Labels.md

     <td>
       <b>DO NOW:</b><br>
       1. In your IDLE make a new file called "Lines_Polygons_Labels_Notes.py" and paste in the starter code from the agenda. <br><br>
-      2. Consider the following new syntax, and refer to the resources at the bottom of the lesson, to code the following images:
+      2. Refer back to the Star syntax (at the bottom of this lesson or in your notes) and recreate the following image:
-      - Using only Lines:
-      - Using one Polygon:
-      - Using a Star:

 </td>
 </tr>